mrd0ll4r/bluesky_downloader/README.md

 ### `bluesky-repo-downloader`

 This goes and downloads all current repos for all known DIDs to disk.
+It uses a database to keep track of which revisions (actually which commit CID) we have for a given repo, to avoid re-downloading unchanged repos.

 Basic usage:
 ```
-ENABLE_REPO_DISCOVERY=true go run ./cmd/bluesky-repo-downloader/main.go
+./bluesky-repo-downloader [flags]
+Flags:
+      --db string       DSN to connect to a postgres database (default "postgres://bluesky_indexer:bluesky_indexer@localhost:5434/bluesky_indexer")
+      --debug           Whether to enable debug logging
+      --outdir string   Path to the base output directory (default "repos")
+      --repoDiscovery   Whether to enable repo discovery
 ```
 Quit with `Ctrl-C`.

-It needs a Postgres database running on `localhost:5434`, see [init_db.sh](init_db.sh) for initial setup.
+It needs a Postgres database running somewhere, see [init_db.sh](init_db.sh) for initial setup to use the default configuration.
 This can be achieved by running `docker compose up`.

-The environment variable `ENABLE_REPO_DISCOVERY` should be set to enable repo discovery.
-This will make the downloader iterate through all repositories known to the BGS, and add a job for each of them.
+If you enable repo discovery, it uses `sync.listRepos` on the BGS to get a list of all users and their current repo version.
+If the version does not match the one we have downloaded, a job for the repo will be enqueued.

 The downloader then iterates through all enqueued jobs and downloads the latest revision of their repo.
-Data is downloaded to a hardcoded `repos/` directory.
+Data is downloaded to the `outdir` directory.
-Subdirectories will be created for all the DIDs processed, by DID protocol, and sharded by DID value.
+Subdirectories are created for DID schemata, and PLC DIDs are further divided as such:
+The first four letters of the string-encoded DID value are used to index one subdirectory each.
+Finally, the value is listed again.
-For example, the did `did:plc:ewvi7nxzyoun6zhxrhs64oiz` would, by default, be saved to `repos/did/plc/ewvi/7nxzyoun6zhxrhs64oiz/repo_revisions/<revision>.json.gz`.
+For example, the DID `did:plc:ewvi7nxzyoun6zhxrhs64oiz` would be saved at `<outdir>/did/plc/e/w/v/i/ewvi7nxzyoun6zhxrhs64oiz/repo_revisions/<revision>.json.gz`.
-We also save the CAR file, as `<revision>.car.gz`.

-The jobs are saved in Postgres, as is their state.
+A copy of the raw car file of that revision is placed next to it as `<revision>.car.gz`.

-This means that it should be possible to stop and re-start processing at any point.
+It is possible to stop processing at any time via `SIGINT` and restart from where it left off.

 #### TODO

 - We could easily implement downloading diffs to keep these up to date, maybe?
+    Not worth at the moment -- we'd still need to iterate over `sync.listRepos` to get revision mismatches and process each of those repos individually.

 ## License